 We will continue to focus on developing our own innovative solutions that will modernize the way the accounting industry performs its services.
 We will also, through both proprietary solutions and partnerships, further develop the range of services that accountants can offer their customers in all industries.
-In terms of merger and aquisitions, we have increased to 245.9 in 2021 vs 214.4 in 2020
+In terms of merger and aquisitions, we will continue to pursue interesting opportunities to strengthen our geographic presence and expand our solution offering.